 Eligibility Criteria: This award should be given to individuals who are at least three years past completion of the doctoral degree.

-The winner will be given a plaque with an inscription to be presented at the SIG business meeting at the AERA annual meeting and invited to make a presentation at a SIG-sponsored session of the annual meeting.
+The winner will be given a plaque with an inscription to be presented at the SIG business meeting at the AERA annual meeting and invited to give an invited talk at a SIG-sponsored session of the annual meeting.

 Announcement of the Awardee will be made through email to SIG members, on the SIG Facebook page, and at the SIG business meeting at the AERA annual meeting.